SalomePlatform/adao/doc/en/index.rst

 their errors.
-Parts of the framework are also known under the names of *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, *field reconstruction*, etc. The ADAO module currently offers more than 100 different algorithmic methods and allows the study of about 350 distinct applied problems.
+Parts of the framework are also known under the names of *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, *field reconstruction*, etc. The ADAO module currently offers more than one hundred different algorithmic methods and allows the study of about 350 distinct applied problems.
 More details can be found in the section :ref:`section_theory`.

 The documentation for this module is divided into several major categories,